SINTEF/dlite/examples/TEM_data/README.md

 at two conditions, after exposing it for two different heat treatments.

-The first heat treatment we denote DA (for direct aged), where the alloy was solution heat treated for 5 min at 530C and then crunched to room temperature (RT) and then directly aged for 5 hours at 185C.
+The first heat treatment we denote DA (for direct aged), where the alloy was solution heat treated for 5 min at 530C and then quenched to room temperature (RT) and then immediately aged for 5 hours at 185C.

 ![profile-DA](figs/profile-DA.svg)

 *Figure: Heat treatment profile for condition A.  Direct aging.*

-Two bright-field TEM images were acquired from a sample prepared after aging (marked with A in the profile above).
+Two bright-field TEM images were acquired from a sample prepared after the aging (marked with A in the profile above).
 The first is a low-magnification images showing a dense distribution of needle-shaped beta" precipitates.

 ![Overview, direct aging](figs/BF_100-at-m5-and-2_001.png)

-*Figure: TEM bright-field image; [BF_100-at-m5-and-2_001]*
+*Figure: Low-magnification TEM bright-field image; [BF_100-at-m5-and-2_001]*

 The second image zooms in to a smaller region.
 The dark dots are beta" precipitates viewed along the needle-direction.

 ![zoom, direct aging](figs/040.png)

-*Figure: TEM bright-field image; [040]*
+*Figure: Zoom-in of the above TEM bright-field image; [040]*

 The second heat treatment we denote NA (for natural aged), where the alloy after solution heat treatment was kept at RT for 1 month before